fourier/ztree/README.md

 ztree
 =====

 Ztree is a project dedicated to implementation of several text-tree applications inside Emacs.
-It consists of 2 subprojects: `ztree-dir` and `ztree-diff.
+It consists of 2 subprojects: **ztree-dir** and **ztree-diff**.

 ztree-dir
 ---------
-`ztree-dir` is a simple text-mode directory tree for Emacs.
-See screenshots below for GUI and the terminal versions of the zterm.
+**ztree-dir** is a simple text-mode directory tree for Emacs.
+See screenshots below for the GUI and the terminal versions of the **ztree-dir**.

 Add the following to your .emacs file: